soyyedrabbi/Inventory-Project/README.md

 # Inventory-Project

-#This is my first project
+#This is my first PHP project